Last reviewed by Dr Philippa Kaye and scan expert Gill Harrison: April 2024

 The theory goes that, if the placenta is on your right, you're having a boy; if it's on your left, you're having a girl.
 Author of the theory, Dr Saam Ramzi Ismail, claims his method is 97% accurate but his findings were based on a very small number of women.
 What's more, his study was not published in a peer-reviewed article and it has not been replicated.

-"There is no scientific research behind this," says Professor Christoph, "and, given that many placentas are neither on the left nor the right side, it is highly improbable that this theory has any validity at all."
+"There is no scientific research behind this," says Professor Lees, "and, given that many placentas are neither on the left nor the right side, it is highly improbable that this theory has any validity at all."

 Now, this is the scan sign that you can most confidently rely on.
 It's the method used by NHS sonographers at your 20-week scan to see if you're having a boy or a girl – and private clinics tend to use it, too, when you book a 'gender reveal' scan from 16 weeks.

-The reason it's called the 3 lines method is that if, during you scan, the sonographer looks at your baby's genitalia and can see 3 white lines (the outline of the labia), then that usually means your baby is a girl.
-If your baby is a boy, depending on how far you are on with your pregnancy and whether or not your baby's in a position that allows the sonographer to view from underneath, it can be possible to see the clear outline of his genitalia.
+The reason it's called the 3 lines – or the 'hamburger sign' – method is that, during your scan, depending on how far you are on with your pregnancy and whether or not your baby's in a position that allows the sonographer to view from underneath (the 'potty shot'), the sonographer may be able to see 3 white lines (the clitoris, surrounded by the 2 lines of the labia) that usually means your baby is a girl.

 THE HEARTBEAT SIGN